-But whether you realize it or not, you may have already made this decision — if you have a smartphone and you like it, you might be better off getting a tablet that runs the same operating system.
-There are many advanateges to having an iPhone and an iPad, for example, as these two can share data and apps.
+But whether you realize it or not, you may have already made this decision — if you have a smartphone and you like it, you might be better off getting a tablet that is made by the same company.
+There are many advantages to having an iPhone and an iPad, as these two can share data and apps.
 The same is true for Samsung.
 But your phone certainly doesn’t;t lock you in, as there are plenty of people wit’s, for example, an iPhone and a Windows or Android tablet.

 The iPad is the most popular tablet, and it runs Apple’s own iOS.
-This is easy to learn and use, and there is a truly massive selection of third-party software for it — 375,000 titles to be exact — from productivity apps to games.
+This is easy to learn and use, and there is a truly massive selection of third-party software for it — well over a million apps, in fact — in categories from productivity to games.

-Android is also a fairly easy to learn operating system, but it’s not as polished as iOS, nor is it quite as easy to use.
+Android is a fairly easy to learn operating system, but it’s not as polished as iOS, nor is it quite as simple to use.

-Quite a few companies make tablets that run Google’s Android OS, including Samsung, Sony, Motorola, and many more.
-This gives shoppers a wide array of devices to choose from, with screen sizes ranging from 6 inches to 12 inches.
+Quite a few companies make tablets that run Google’s Android OS, including Samsung, Huawei, and Bagnes & Noble.
+This gives shoppers a wide array of devices to choose from, with screen sizes ranging from 6 inches to 13 inches.

-Several companies offer 7-inch Android-based models that are around $200 or less, making them the most affordable tablets on the market.
+Several companies offer 7-inch Android-based models that are around $200 or less, and there are even some super-cheap models that sell for under $100.

 Like the iOS, Android was first created for smartphones.
 This means it is a bit more limited than a desktop operating system, but it is still more flexible than Apple’s offering.

-While there is a good selection of Android apps, less than 1,000 of these have been formatted to run on large, high-resolution screens.
+While there is a huge selection of Android apps, only a small percentage of these have been formatted to run on large, high-resolution screens.
 Still, these smartphone apps look fine on smaller tablets.

-This OS a good choice for someone who is looking for a tablet to access the Web or their email on the road would be satisfied with an Android model.
-It’s also somewhat suitable for light business users, but those needing a powerful mobile computer should look elsewhere.
+This OS a good choice for someone who is looking for a tablet to access the Web or their email on the road, and the release of Microsoft Office for Android tablets helped make it suitable for light business users, but those needing a very powerful mobile computer should look elsewhere.